-SPUR is pleased to share comments on the Diridon Station Area Plan (DSAP), which were provided to the Planning Commission in writing and in public testimony earlier this month.
+SPUR is pleased to share comments on the Diridon Station Area Plan (DSAP).
 The Diridon Station Area is an opportunity to implement the vision and policies set forth in the City's Envision 2040 General Plan, including strengthening and expanding the city's downtown and achieving the ambitious target to grow walking, cycling, transit and carpools to 60% of all commute trips.
 It is an area of regional and statewide significance given the large transit investments planned.
 What happens at Diridon could become a model for effective long-term transit-oriented planning and development throughout California.